david-soyez/node-uci/README.md

 # node-uci
-Build and run chess UCI engines written in NodeJs
+Write UCI chess engines in NodeJs and run them inside a terminal or browser.

 ## Prerequisites
 Node >= 8.0